donomii/throff/README.md

 Tokens may be forced explicitly with the TOK command, which is the only command in Throff that acts on arguments to its _left_.

+    Hello!
+TOK

+will force a token containing Hello! onto the datastack.

 Almost everything in throff has a string representation, and wherever possible, throff acts on strings and strings alone.
 Every datatype except WRAPPER may be